gmalim/NBA_analysis/README.md

 ## Predictions for 2018

 At the time of writing, the NBA All-Stars for 2018 have been selected, but the NBA Player Awards for 2018 have not been awarded yet.
-Predictions for the NBA All-Stars and Player Awards for 2018 are listed below, based on 2010-2018 data and 2000-2018 data respectively.
+Predictions for the NBA All-Stars and Player Awards for 2018 are listed below.

 ### NBA All-Stars 2018:

-The NBA All-Stars for 2018, ordered by to the median predicted calibrated probability score over all selected models and compared to the actual NBA All-Star selection in 2018:
+The NBA All-Stars for 2018, based on 2010-2018 data, ordered by to the median predicted calibrated probability score over all selected models and compared to the actual NBA All-Star selection in 2018:

 - Western Conference: